zfs-old-crap/linkytime/docs/UserGuide.md

 * Edits the meeting at the specified `INDEX`.
 The index refers to the index number shown in the displayed meeting list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the meeting will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the meeting will be removed, i.e., adding of tags is not cumulative.
 * You can remove all the meeting’s tags by typing t/ without specifying any tags after it.

 Examples:

 * `edit 1 t/ ` Removes all tags from the meeting at `INDEX` 1
-* `edit 2 n/Midterm` Changes the name of the meeting at `INDEX` 2 to `midterm`
+* `edit 2 n/Midterm` Changes the name of the meeting at `INDEX` 2 to `Midterm`
-* `edit 3 n/Recitation dur/1 t/Optional t/Recorded` Changes the name of the meeting at `INDEX` 3 to `Recitation` and also changes the tags to be `Optional` and `Recorded`.
+* `edit 3 n/Recitation dur/1 t/Optional t/Recorded` Changes the name of the meeting at `INDEX` 3 to `Recitation`, duration of the meeting to 1 hour, and the tags to be `Optional` and `Recorded`.

 #### Delete a meeting : `delete`